What do I have to do when getting EI?

 - report any income that you get

-Employment support measures are for people who want to go back to work.
-People who are unemployed may be able to get these benefits if they:
+Employment support programs are for people who want to go back to work.
+You may be eligible if you:

-- paid EI premiums in at least 3 of the last 10 years and those premiums have not been refunded
+- paid EI premiums in at least 3 of the last 10 years and those premiums have not been refunded, or

-There are different types of support measures.
-For example, they include job training programs, work placements, and financial support for job training.
+The different types of programs include job training programs, work placements, and financial support for job training.

-Your Employment Ontario service provider must refer you to these programs.
-You can find your local service provider on the Employment Ontario website at ontario.ca/page/employment-ontario.
+Your Employment Ontario service provider must refer you.
+Find your local service provider on the Employment Ontario website at ontario.ca/page/employment-ontario.

 A job search includes: